dmitriyhulpe/Login/README.md

 # Fullstack JWT Login Form
-This repository includes backend part using Node JS and likewise frontend using React JS
+This repository includes backend part using NodeJS and MongoDB and likewise frontend using React JS and TypeScript.
+This form application can be used in any SPA.
+And it has several features such as:
+* Registration and login with access and refresh tokens.
+* Account confirmation via email.
+* Test function to get all users if you are logged in.

 ## Backend Stack Technologies and Dependencies
-Node JS
+* NodeJS
-Express
+* Express
-MongoDB
+* MongoDB
-Mongoose
+* Mongoose
-Nodemailer
+* Nodemailer
-Uuid
+* Uuid
-JsonWebToken
+* JsonWebToken
-Cors
+* Cors
-Bcrypt
+* Bcrypt

 ## Frontend Stack Technologies
-* React JS
+* ReactJS
 * TypeScript
 * Axios
 * MobX